 As someone who buys a lot of makeup, I’m sad to say that I’ve purchased things I’ve never swatched or even used.

 I wish I could say that I was better with making returns.
 Sadly the makeup hoarder in me typically holds onto products past their return date.
-Unused Makeup can easily be sold, donated, or given to friends and family because there are no sanitation concerns.
+However, unused Makeup can easily be sold, donated, or given to friends and family because there are no sanitation concerns.

 Generally speaking, most powder products (face powder, bronzer, blush, highlighter, and eyeshadow) can be sanitized.
-If an item can be sanitized and is not expired, it could be re-sold.
+If an item can be sanitized and is not expired, it may possibly be re-sold.

-Note: I define *gently used* as meaning a product was only swatched and/or worn on my face less than a handful of times.
+Note: I define *gently used* as meaning a product was only swatched and/or worn on the face less than a handful of times.

 These products cannot be properly sanitized and may spread bacteria and other harmful germs.

 Whether you’re trying to sell or buy gently used makeup, precautions need to be taken.
-You may want to scrape off the top layer of your powder product using a sharp edge.
-Given that the product is going to be sanitized, scraping the product may not be needed.
+First, you may want use a sharp edge to scrape off the top layer of your powder product.
+However, given that the product is going to be sanitized, scraping the product may not be needed.
 What you’ll need: